Raven (game show)

 Raven is a BBC Scotland children's adventure game show.
-It originally aired on CBBC in the United Kingdom from 16 December 2002 to March 2010, over the course of ten series, with three spin-offs.
-In the original release, the show was hosted by James Mackenzie who played the title role, and conducted a group of six children, known as warriors, over five days through a series of tasks and feats.
+It originally aired on CBBC in the United Kingdom from 16 December 2002 to 11 March 2010, over the course of 10 series, with three spin-offs.
+In the original release, the show was hosted by James Mackenzie who played the title role, and conducted a group of 6 children, known as warriors, over 5 days through a series of tasks and feats.
 At various stages in the adventure, the group loses the least successful warrior, until two go through to the final week to compete for the title of Ultimate Warrior.

 The series returned in 2017 with Aisha Toussaint as the new Raven and host, with Mackenzie's character also appearing in the show, renamed as "Raven of Old".
-Two series were commissioned and filming began in July 2017 with the eleventh series starting on 4 December 2017, and a twelfth series later airing on 4 June 2018.
+2 series were commissioned and filming began in July 2017 with the eleventh series starting on 4 December 2017, and a twelfth series later airing on 4 June 2018.
 No further series were commissioned afterwards.
-The revived series sees Raven conducts four warriors over three days and one goes through to the final week to compete for the title of True Warrior.
+The revived series sees Raven conducting four warriors over three days and 1 goes through to the final week to compete for the title of True Warrior.